AKmahim/backetball-game-js/README.md

 [Basketball][basketball]

-A remake of Facebook Messenger's basketball game!
 This game is a frontend browser game built with JavaScript, Phaser, and Canvas.

 ## Features
 - Ball is shot in a direction based on the cursor's movement